DevonDeRaad/DevonDeRaad.github.io/_pages/research/phylogenetics-populationgenetics.md

 layout: single
 classes: wide
 permalink: /research/phylogenetics-populationgenetics/
-title: "How does complex geography mediate speciation across the globe?"
+title: "How do new species form on islands?"
 ---

 Much of my dissertation work focused on reconstructing the speciation process in birds that live in Oceania, inhabiting complex, fragmented island chains.
 Because open ocean typically serves as a barrier to dispersal in terrestrial vertebrate taxa (like birds), these island archipelagoes can generate lots of isolated populations, leading to explosive diversification.
+This natural experimental framework makes this an ideal region for studying the speciation process.
 Here I detail a few of the case studies that I've performed and highlight the meaningful advances my work has generated in our understanding of how evolution works in island systems.

 ## Shedding new light on the "paradox of the great speciators"
 - open access link to the manuscript: [Genomic patterns in the dwarf kingfishers of northern Melanesia reveal a mechanistic framework explaining the paradox of the great speciators](https://academic.oup.com/evlett/advance-article/doi/10.1093/evlett/qrae035/7721309).